StarPlayrX/Virtual-Multi-Mouse/README.md

 Troubleshooting: If things are not working, try exiting your game and relaunching it.
 Thi should not be needed but sometimes VMM needs a jump start.
 If your mouse controllers are still not working, simply reboot Batocera.

+Batocera.conf: Have seen the Batocera file get corrupted.
+We recommened backing this file up.
+The next version of VMM will back it up automaticaly and maintain a clean version as well.
+We are investigating this issue.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?

 1. Insert a thumb drive to a Mac or PC